andygongea/update-now/README.md

 ## Usage

 Open your `package.json` file within Visual Studio Code.
-Update Now will identify the dependencies and display update actions in the form of a code lenses.
+Update Now will identify the dependencies and display update actions in the form of code lenses.

 ### How do I update a dependency?

 Each dependency can be updated individually, depending on your project's needs and requirements.
-1. Open `package.jsone` file
+1. Open `package.json` file
 2. Scroll down to the dependencies list
 3. Click on the Codelens (annotation on top of the package name)
 4. Run `npm install`.

 ### How do I update all outdated dependencies?

-There is a global update command and action to update all dependencies at once.
+There is a global update command and action to update all dependencies simultaneously.
 1. The command can be executed by searching for it in the Command Pallete:
   - **🚀 Update now: Update all dependencies**.
 2. The second option is the code lens that is at the top of each package.json file: